Louvre Palace History with Tips and Pics

 - There are long lines at this famed Paris art gallery, but Paris Museum Pass holders can avoid those lines for Louvre tickets and still enter through the famed pyramid.
 Alternatively, the entrance at the Porte des Lions has less traffic, but is not always open so check before you go.
 Also, I avoid days when admission is waived, since the museum has larger crowds.

-- Taking a tour, like one offered by The Paris Guy, saves time wasted standing in line and with my code, ROAMING, you can save 5% of the price of this small-group tour.
+- Taking a tour, like one offered by The Tour Guy, saves time wasted standing in line and with ourlink, you can save 5% of the price of most of their tours.

 - Pick a few pieces that you must see and view those.
 The Louvre can be overwhelming and you might hit a point of diminishing return where the more you see, the less you are able to appreciate it.
 Make a plan to come back.
 I follow this little piece of advice with every art museum—I’m able to have my fill without feeling like I overindulged.